Folk costume: United States

 In the United States, different regions have different traditional clothing.

 Styles of traditional Native American clothing vary.
 Traditional pow-wow regalia for Plains Indians may include moccasins, buckskins, glass beads, breech clouts, and war bonnets or roaches.
+For Native Americans of the Northeastern Woodlands, matchcoat and wampum are used.
 Among Alaska Natives, traditional attire includes kuspuks worn with dark pants and mukluks, as well as parkas.
 The clothing of the Yupʼik people is designed to keep the wearer warm and dry in cold weather.